cp-psource/classifieds/readme.txt

 = Front End Classifieds Managment =

-Under [yourdomain.com]/[classifieds]/[my-classifieds] you will find a front-end UI for managing your classifieds.
+Under [yourdomain.com]/[kleinanzeigen]/[my-kleinanzeigen] you will find a front-end UI for managing your kleinanzeigen.
 You can view your available credits, you can [Edit Ad]/[End/Renew Ad][Delete Ad].

 = Display =

-Under [yourdomain.com]/[classifieds] you will find list of all classifieds published on the site.
-When you click on the author links you will get all classifieds from that author.
-When you click on a category/tax custom taxonomy term, you will see all classifieds with that term.
+Under [yourdomain.com]/[kleinanzeigen] you will find list of all kleinanzeigen published on the site.
+When you click on the author links you will get all kleinanzeigen from that author.
+When you click on a category/tax custom taxonomy term, you will see all kleinanzeigen with that term.